Special Materials Recycling

 • The Shredding Company

-Terrapin Trader LogoTerrapin Trader is the University’s surplus redistribution operation that plays a major role in the reuse, redistribution, and recycling of used office furniture, lab equipment, and electronics.
+Terrapin Trader is the University’s surplus redistribution operation that plays a major role in the reuse, redistribution, and recycling of used office furniture, lab equipment, and electronics.
 Through a variety of different programs, Terrapin Trader has been responsible for preventing a wide array of material from entering local landfills.

 Terrapin Trader, which is open to students, staff, faculty, and the general public, sells products, accepts bids on products, and also hosts auctions.
-In addition to their current clientele, Terrapin Trader hopes to reach out to other institutions in the University System of Maryland in order to establish a more thorough surplus redistribution program.

-Photo: Leaf PileAll organic items generated by Landscape Services are collected and composted at local processing facilities.
-Yard trim and brush are taken to the Prince George's County compost facility.
-Leaves are taken to the City of College Park compost facility.
+All organic items generated by Landscape Services are collected and composted at local processing facilities.
+Yard trim, brush and leaves are taken to the Prince George's County compost facility.